Introduction and Test System

 Important Warning about All Stress Tests

-Before we begin, we need to warn our readers about the inherent dangers of running stress tests.
+Before we begin, we have to warn you about the inherent dangers of running stress tests.
 The software that we’re presenting might not just produce a full load, but also potentially push beyond manufacturer-defined power limits.
 Using these so-called "power viruses" can result in damage to the system, especially if they're used for extended periods of time.
 Those who want to use these applications assume all responsibility for the outcome.
 Be sure to continuously monitor relevant parameters, including temperatures, with accurate and up-to-date utilities.
 At least you'll be able to abort your testing immediately if it becomes necessary.

 Choosing the Right Monitoring Application

 How to Stress-Test Graphics Cards (Like We Do) covered a lot of the software we use for monitoring graphics card health.
-Keeping an eye on your platform's vitals may require a different approach, though.
+Keeping an eye on your entire platform's vitals may require a different approach, though.
 After all, there are a lot more sensors to watch.

 Choosing the Right CPU